-Kevin Comerford was appointed as McFarland's Vice-President of Pole and Residential Sales in March of 2013.
+Kevin Comerford was appointed as McFarland's Vice-President of Poles and Residential Sales in March of 2013.
 From December 2012 until March of 2013, he served as McFarland's Vice-President, Sales and Marketing, Utility Poles.
-From June 2003 to the end of November 2012, he served as McFarland's North American Sales Manager, and as Marketing Manager from October 1999 to June 2003.
+From June 2003 to the end of November 2012, he served as McFarland's North American Sales Manager.

 W.G.
 Downey Jr. held the position of Vice-President, Production, from 1999 to 2008 at BPB Corporation.
-Following the Company's acquisition of BPB Corporation in April 2008, Mr. Downy served as Vice-President, Operations, for the Company's U.S. Operations and since January 1, 2011, has held the position of Vice-President, Manufacturing of SJ Corporation.
+Following the Company's acquisition of BPB Corporation in April 2008, Mr. Downy served as Vice-President, Operations, for the Company's U.S. Operations and from January 1, 2011 to December 31, 2014, held the position of Vice-President, Manufacturing of SJ Corporation.
+Since January 2015, Mr. Downey has held the position of Senior Manager, U.S. Procurement, for SJ Corporation.